junh1024/Reaper-Surround/README.md

 ### Note 2
 **Surround upmixers**

-As said above, these are based on matrixes & are rudimentary, as such they come with ceveats & compromises.
-The back channels, by default, are purely the side channel of the original.
-When decoded to stereo, the are completely wide & out of phase.
-Wide sounds at the back is distracting, hence the default is to reverse the polarity of 1 channel, and make it narrow, pleasing, and undistracting.
-Unfortunately, this has the effect of making a downmix being lopsided & the surround image sounding strange, so a delay is applied to decorrelate the front & back further.
-This makes the surround image acceptable, at the cost of phasing when downmixed.
-A wide back with no delay is, however, downmix-compatible.
-You may need to change the polarity depending on the depth slider.
-Controls are provided for convenience but I can't guarantee you won't abuse them to make bad sound.
-The best I can do is explain the compromises above.
+V1 & V2 upmixers are based on matrixes & are rudimentary so you either have:
+- Wide back, no rear delay (downmix-compatible, but sounds bad cuz a wide back is distracting)
+- Wide back, rear delay (NOT downmix-compatible, due to delay, stil sounds bad)
+- Narrow back, no rear delay (VERY NOT downmix-compatible, due to polarity, stil sounds bad)
+- Narrow back, rear delay  (NOT downmix-compatible, due to delay, sounds acceptable)

+To totally avoid this dilemma, please use the V3 series FFT-based upmixers made in 2020.

 ### Note 3
 **Sizes & CPU use**

 There may be different sizes of the same FX, eg, M(U)cro, (C)ommon, (S)mall, (M)edium, (L)arge, (X)tra Large.
 Different variations are provided for your convenience if CPU performance is of the utmost concern to you or if you are on a low-performance system (e.g, Atom, Celeron, etc).
 Obviously, a larger size of the same FX will provide more controls, but also more CPU consumption.
 On a fast CPU, each FX should use on average 1% of a core, or on a slow system, 5% of a core.
-The heaviest functions (those involving trig functions) should be optimized although it is not always possible to, and there is a balance to be struck between performance & code debt.

 # Effects listing
 Listed below are the most common/useful effects.
 For more info, refer to JSFX.
 It is advised to disable JSFX descriptions.